Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 How long does the full Stripe Atlas setup take?

-Stripe Atlas formation completes within 1-5 business days in most cases.
-EIN assignment adds 1-4 weeks depending on IRS processing.
-Mercury bank account opening (integrated into the Atlas flow) takes an additional 1-5 business days, though extended review periods have become more common for non-US applicants throughout 2025-2026.
-Total timeline from application to processing the first Stripe payment: 2-6 weeks in most cases.
+Atlas formation: 1-5 business days.
+EIN from the IRS: 1-4 weeks.
+Mercury account (integrated into Atlas): 1-5 more business days, though extended reviews for non-US applicants have become common in 2025-2026.
+Total from application to first Stripe payment: 2-6 weeks.

 What is the minimum cost per year to maintain a US LLC as an Indian founder?